Spring 2022 Center for Research Innovation Spark Fund Awardees

-Bouve/ChE University Distinguished Professor Mansoor Amiji, ChE Assistant Professor Sara Hashmi, ECE Professor Purnima Ratilal-Makris, and MIE Assistant Professor Mohsen Moghaddam are recipients of the Spring 2022 Spark Fund Awards.
+Bouve/ChE University Distinguished Professor Mansoor Amiji, ChE Assistant Professor Sara Hashmi, ECE Professor Purnima Ratilal-Makris, and MIE Assistant Professor Mohsen Moghaddam are recipients of the Spring 2022 Spark Fund Awards from Northeastern’s Center for Research Innovation.
 The awards provide support to commercially valuable inventions (from any field) from university researchers in earlier stages of development.
 The goal of the award is to advance a technology or suite of technologies from academia towards commercialization.

 Mansoor Amiji – Oral RNA Tx -Solutions for Oral RNA Delivery